HyperviewHQ/hyperview_docs/documentation/product/auto-discovery/topics/advanced-discovery-topics.md

 Two configuration changes are needed in order to enable advanced BACnet monitoring.

 1. Configure the Hyperview Data Collector to run on host network mode.
-Add a property for "network_mode: host" to the monitoring-services in the /opt/datacollector/dc-docker-stack/docker-compose.yaml file, then restart the Data Collector containers.
+Add a property for "network_mode: host" to the monitoring-service in the /opt/datacollector/dc-docker-stack/docker-compose.yaml file, then restart the Data Collector containers.

 2. Configure the Hyperview Data Collector to enable broadcast mode.
 Add "- BACNET_BROADCAST_ENABLED=true" to the environment variables of the monitoring-service in the /opt/datacollector/dc-docker-stack/docker-compose.yaml file, then restart the Data Collector containers.